jaicab/jaicab.github.io/work/copycentro.md

 ---
 layout: project
 title: Copycentro
+meta: Case study for Copycentro, a website for a chain of stationery shops with a big QR code integration
 ---

 When Sergio called me to redo their website in 2012, I looked it up and I found a flash site.
 I was terrified.
 As always when I find a flash-based site, I inmediately recomended a **responsive, progressive enhancement** redesign.
 Fortunately, Sergio agreed with me.